whatadayhuh/hudar-maven/README.md

-A repo of maven artefacts that lila needs.
+A repo of maven artefacts that hudar needs.